System Requirements

 Memory Requirements

-- With 4Gb RAM, you should be able to run a single DigiByte Node ONLY (i.e. No DigiAsset Node).
-However, performance can be sluggish, and it will require a large swap file that puts a lot of strain on the SSD.
-In short, 4Gb is fine for testing, but definitely not recommended for long term use.
+- With 4Gb RAM, it is technically possible to run a single DigiByte Node ONLY (i.e. No DigiAsset Node and no Dual Node).
+However, performance will likely be very sluggish, and it will require a large swap file that puts a lot of strain on the SSD.
+In short, 4Gb is fine for testing, but definitely not recommended for long-term use.

 - Less than 4Gb RAM is not supported.

 - Regardless of how much memory your device has, it is always sensible to have a swap file.
-DigiNode Setup can help configure this for you.
+DigiNode Setup will help configure this.

 Disk Space Requirements